-21. In accordance with N.J.A.C.
+- 21. In accordance with N.J.A.C.
 6A:23A-18.5(a)24, the cost of fund raising, such as a financial campaign, an endowment drive or solicitation of a gift and bequest that is done to raise capital or obtain a contribution.
-If a private school incurs any type of costs for fund raising, those costs must be considered non-allowable costs.

-22. In accordance with N.J.A.C.
+If a private school incurs any type of costs for fund raising, those costs must be considered non-allowable costs. - 22.
+In accordance with N.J.A.C.
 6A:23A-18.5(a)26, interest costs on loans when the loan is a less-than-arm's length transaction which has not been previously approved by the department and has not been repaid in accordance with the Department's approval letter.
 If an auditor determines that interest has been paid to a related party in a loan which is a less-than-arm's length transaction which was not previously approved by the department, the auditor must treat these as non-allowable costs and exclude these amounts when calculating the Certified Actual Costs Per Student.

 A private school for students with disabilities which has received department approval of a related party loan must comply with the directives in the approval letter in order to claim the interest expense as an allowable cost.
 The approval letter indicates that the approval is contingent on the loan being repaid on or before a specified date and if the loan is not repaid in its entirety by the specified date, all interest payments associated with the loan will be considered non-allowable costs.
 The auditor must verify that the school has complied with the directives in the approval letter that would include that the school repaid the loan by the specified date through reviewing canceled checks.
 In addition, the auditor must verify that the proceeds of the loan from the related party were deposited into the school's checking account or other school account.
 If the loan was not repaid, but rolled over to the subsequent school year any interest charges are considered non-allowable costs.
-The auditor must verify and comment on the above items for all loans maturing and executed during the July 1 through June 30 time period.
+The audit must contain a Note to Financial Statements using the items listed below as examples.
+If the due date of the related party loan(s) is a date other than June 30, the auditor must verify and comment on the above items for all loans maturing and executed during the July 1 through June 30 time period.
 Please refer to example C in those cases.